 Open Lab Notebook

-• to nurture a culture of collaboration, trust, and rigorous imagination in research; and
+• to nurture a culture of collaboration, trust, and rigorous imagination; and

 • to engage with historical context and in questioning the status quo, both in and out of science.